Summary and main points

 Sits heavily upon Aunt Jennifer's hand.

-• She is pursuing her hobby in her free time but probably, but she is probably still afraid of her husband who scolds her.
+* She pursues her hobby in her free time, but probably still afraid of her husband, who scolds her.

-• Her fingers are so tired of working endlessly all her life.
+* Her fingers are tired of working endlessly all her life.

-• The needle also becomes heavy for her to pull out of her clothes as her poor tired fingers have become too weak to handle the needle.
+* The needle also becomes heavy for her to pull it out of the clothes as her poor, tired fingers have become too weak to handle the needle

-• The words “uncle’s wedding band” as the band was bought by her husband and it is his still today.
+* The words "uncle's wedding band" as the band was bought by her husband and it still belongs to him today.

-• She has been living a very tiring and demanding life because of which she has worn out in her old age and the symptoms of the exhausting life are crystal clear.
+* She has been living a very tiring and demanding life.
+She is worn out in her old age, and the symptoms of an exhausting life are crystal clear.

 Third Stanza